raseels-repos/golang-saas-starter-kit/README.md

 Schema is a minimalistic database migration helper that can manually be invoked via CLI.
 It provides schema versioning and migration rollback.

-To support POD architecture, the schema for the entire project is defined globally and is located inside internal:
+The schema for the entire project is defined globally and is located inside internal:
 [internal/schema](https://gitlab.com/geeks-accelerator/oss/saas-starter-kit/tree/master/internal/schema)

 Keeping a global schema helps ensure business logic can be decoupled across multiple packages.
 It is a firm belief that